“Stroke is a leading cause of death for women.

 What causes a stroke?

-In About Stroke the (United States) Centers for Disease Control and Prevention (CDC) elaborate on:
+In Stroke: About Stroke – What It Is the (United States) Centers for Disease Control and Prevention (CDC) elaborate on:

 “A stroke, sometimes called a brain attack, occurs when something blocks blood supply to part of the brain or when a blood vessel in the brain bursts.